ksron/Markdown-to-HTML/README.md

                          If style is plain, '(filename).html' will be made, any others, '(filename)_(style).html' will be made.
         -d  (direction): Decide where will you put the file.
 You can decide directory address.
+                         End of address, you can add '\' or not.
+Both are allowed.
        ---------- Shortkut Key Usage ----------
        This is for shortkut key.
         -1 : Command 1